ramwanikirtan/Introduction-to-Generative-AI/week1/README.md

 ---

 **In summary:**
-Generative AI is a powerful technology that can create new text and images.
-This week, you’ve learned the basics of how it works and seen real examples.
-In the coming weeks, you’ll dive deeper into how these models are built and used in the real world!
+Generative AI is a powerful and creative technology that’s changing the world.
+This week, you’ve learned the basics, seen real examples, and hopefully sparked your curiosity.
+In the coming weeks, you’ll dive deeper and even try building with GenAI yourself!